 10. Mistakes: Children with ADHD may have trouble following directions that require planning or executing a plan.
 This can lead to careless mistakes, but it does not indicate laziness or lack of intelligence.

 12. Trouble getting organized: A child with ADHD may have trouble keeping track of tasks and activities.
-This can cause problems at school, as it can be difficult for them to prioritize homework, school projects, and other tasks.
+This can cause problems at school, as it can be difficult for them to prioritize homework, school projects, and other charges.

 13. Forgetfulness: Children with ADHD can be forgetful in daily activities.
 They may forget to do housework or homework.
 They can also lose things often, like toys.

 14. Symptoms in multiple settings: A child with ADHD will show symptoms of the condition in more than one setting.
-For example, they may show a lack of concentration both at school and at home.
+For example, they may offer a lack of concentration both at school and at home.

 All children will display some of these behaviors at some point.
 However, you should start thinking about the next steps if: